 My time living in the rainforest of Central Africa, and roaming the plains of East Africa have instilled in me a deep reverence and passion for both the wildlife and the people of this incredible continent. – Melissa Groo

-Ona Basimane of Maun, Botswana.
+Ona Basiname of Maun, Botswana.
 Professional Tour Guide, and Wildlife Photographer.

 Elizabeth Wathuti of Nairobi, Kenya.
 Environment and Climate Activist.